All About Vitamin D

 • Over 50 years: 400 IU per day.

 • Upper safe limit: 2000 IU/day** Most medical professional recommend 5-10 times higher dose and are asking government to revisit these limits setup in 1997 (note 30 minutes of full Sun exposure gives as much as 20,000 IU!!).
+Therefore, the maximum daily dose of Vitamin D as per CDC is really low.

-Most common sources of Vitamin D with approximate amounts include:
+Most common sources with approximate amounts are:

 • Cod-liver oil: 1360 IU in 1 tablespoon